Mmaz1988/xleplusglue/README.md

 ```
 Here, you also need to specify the grammar you intend to use before building the system.
 The grammar should be stored within the grammar folder in the repository.
 A system for uploading grammars and changing the grammar during use is in preparation.

 For the system to work properly, you need access to the XLE binaries for Linux.
-These need to be stored in a folder called "xle" in the root directory of this repository.
-The Dockerfile-liger specifies where to copy the XLE binaries from if you want to store them else where.
+These need to be stored in a folder called _xle_ in the root directory of this repository.
+The Dockerfile-liger specifies where to copy the XLE binaries from if you want to store them elsewhere.

+## Running the system

+The web interface is hosted on _http://localhost:80_
+The system has been tested with Firefox and Chrome.

+For further details, a documentation document will be made available soon.